All colors and markings are permissible.

 It is important to get your puppy accustomed to the leash.
 It is advisable to use a harness (instead of a collar) and a retractable leash.
 You cannot be overly bossy with Pekingese, but it does need basic training to be a well-adjusted companion.
 Praise your dog when it does something right, but do not punish harshly when it does something wrong.

 Long, straight, double-coated with a coarse top coat, thick undercoat and profuse mane and feathered tail.
 Daily combing and brushing is essential.
 Dry shampoo regularly.
 Clean the face and eyes daily and check the hairy feet for burrs and objects that stick there.
 Take extra care around the hindquarters, which can become solid and matted.
 Females shed the undercoat when in season.
 This dog is an average shedder.

 The Pekingese tends to catch colds very easily.
-Problems birthing.
-It is prone to herniated disks, dislocated kneecaps, and Trichaiasis (lashes growing inwards toward the eyeballs).
-Breathing problems and heart problems are also common.
+It is prone to herniated disks, dislocated kneecaps so be careful when exercising.
+Trichaiasis (lashes growing inwards toward the eyeballs) can be a rare issue.
+Breathing problems and heart problems are also fairly common and any symptoms should lead to an immediate vet visit.
 To minimize the risk of your Pekingese developing any hereditary health issues, you should buy a puppy from a reputable breeder.